mkhint

 -n package: generate a new hint from the matching repository.infofile, stripping the fields slackrepo does not want and defaultingARCHtox86_64.
 With no.info, it writes an empty skeleton. - List

--R: walk only those matched hints, showing each hint side by side with its.info(git diff --no-index, falling back todiff -y), and prompt to keep, delete, or skip. - Check
+-R: walk only those matched hints, showing each hint side by side with its.info(git diff --no-index, falling back todiff -y), and prompt to keep, delete, or skip.
+Passing names (-R foo bar) reviews the named hints regardless of version match. - Fix -current

 -C [package...]: query nvchecker for the latest upstream version of one, several, or all hints; report what is outdated; update accepted packages withnvtake; and finish with a singleslackrepo updateprompt for everything that changed. - Housekeeping